Stay connected to yourself in the present…

 - Pick your music right – I sometimes find myself drifting away from my surroundings listening to certain types of music.
-This can be dangerous when driving or even walking or riding my bike.
+This can be dangerous when driving, riding my bike, or even walking.

 - Use your senses to keep yourself in the moment – Smell a flower, the room, the perfume on your wrist.
 Feel the softness of your alpaca sweater.
 Lightly touch or squeeze your arm or the steering wheel.
 Hold onto the sides of the chair you’re sitting on firmly and say “I’m here and I’m grounded.”
 Reach into your pocket and feel the piece of lint.

 - Be aware of your breathing – Make an effort to hear your breathing.
 Breathe in at a slow rate and breathe deep.
 Recognize that the breathing is yours and that you control your body.